kenjennings/Atari-Breakout76/README06GameScreen.md

 | 212 - 219  | 197 - 204     | $70  |      | Y   | X      | X      | 8 Blank Lines - DLI Return COLPF0, COLPF3 to White/$0C |
 |            |               | JMP  |      |     |        |        | Jump to RETURN_END_BOTOM_BORDER |

-**Player/Missile Graphics**

-Single Line Resolution Player/Missile graphics requires dedicating aligned, 2K of memory.

-Since the Player/Missile memory map skips 3 pages (768 byte) that reservation automatically creates a block of memory useful for other purposes, such as screen memory or the display list.

-Also, the game requires only the bitmaps for Missiles and Player0.
-Three other players' bitmaps are unused, so that reserves another 3 pages (768 bytes) of aligned memory.

-Each line of bitmapped graphics requires 16 bytes.
-The following resources are referenced by the display list:
-- 1 BORDER_LINE (solid horizontal line for border)
-- 7 LABEL_PLAYER_LINE (draw the external label for "Player Number")
-- 7 LABEL_BALL_LINE (draw the external label for "Ball In Play")
-- 5 PLAYER_AND_BALL_LINE (number "segments" drawn for Player Number and Ball In Play)
-- 5 SCORES_LINE (number "segments" drawn for player scores.)
-- 8 BRICKS_LINE (rows of bricks displayed on screen)

-Total screen memory is 33 lines * 16 bytes which is 528 bytes.

-The game needs backup of each Player's screen/bricks image when switching between players.
-So, the game could simply copy the 8 lines of BRICKS_LINE data to equivalent backup buffers (another 128 bytes for backup.)
-This is not directly displayed, so it need not be precisely aligned.

 =============================================================================